NoosWare/rapp_beginner_tutorials/cpp/getting_started/batch/README.md

 };
 ```

-When we construct the batch, we construct the cloud call in a one-off statement
-as we execute `service_controller::make_calls`.
+When we run the batch, we construct the cloud call in inline object as we execute `service_controller::make_calls`:
-For a complete parameter list of each class, please see the respective class documentation.

 ```cpp
 ctrl.make_calls(rapp::cloud::face_detection(pic, false, face_cb),